xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/rationals.md

 ### Compile-time

-The XCDL component framework allows the behaviour of components to be controlled at an even earlier time: when the component source code gets compiled.
+The xCDL component framework allows the behaviour of components to be controlled at an even earlier time: when the component source code gets compiled.

 In theory, **compile-time** configurability should give the best possible results in terms of code size, because it allows code to be controlled at the individual statement level rather than at the function or object level. **The overall result is that the final application image contains only the code and data that is really needed for the application to work, and nothing else**.